-A few years ago while on a shuttle to speak on math at a convention, I started talking to a young man next to me.
+A few years ago while on a shuttle to speak at a math convention, I started talking to a young man next to me.
 When he found out I was involved in math, he said he could solve story problems as long as someone told him what operation to use.
 The young man didn’t realize that the essence of solving story problems isn’t performing calculations, but rather deciding what procedures to use.
-The purpose of learning math is solving problems; calculations are only a part of the equation.

 General Considerations